lucywoodman/goeatco/README.md

 # Features

-Everything that I wanted to add to the app has been added successfully.
+Everything that was scheduled to be added to the app has been implemented.

 ## 1. Feature name